-Sometimes a couple needs to live apart but are not willing or ready for a divorce.
-In cases like these a legal separation may be appropriate.
+Sometimes a couple needs to live apart but they are not willing or ready for a divorce.
+In cases like these, a legal separation may be appropriate.
 A legal separation is handled in much the same way as a divorce, but the marriage is not terminated at the end of the proceedings.

 The Role of the Court

 The court’s first job in a legal separation case is to make sure the marriage is valid and at least one of the parties meets the residency requirement of living in the state for at least 90 days.

 The court also oversees the division of marital property, decides child custody and parenting time, and makes decisions about child support and alimony.
 In a legal separation, the court makes sure the parties’ affairs are separated and detailed in order to allow both sides to exist as separate households.

 The two sides can try and settle the issues without going to a full trial.
 Any issues that they cannot settle will have to be decided by the judge.
 It is possible for the party that filed for the legal separation to dismiss the case if the other side never filed any counterclaims.

 Why Someone Would Want A Separation and Not a Divorce